 Other potential NFL prospects to watch:

-5 prospects Ravens fans should be watching in Oklahoma vs. Texas originally appeared on NBC Sports Washington
+5 prospects Ravens fans should be watching in Notre Dame vs. Georgia originally appeared on NBC Sports Washington